hjwp/Test-Driven-Django-Tutorial/tutorial04.rst

             # check it uses radio inputs to render
             self.assertIn('input type="radio"', form.as_p())

 You might prefer to put the import at the top of the file.

+Looking through the code, you can see we instantiate a form, passing it a poll object.
+We then examine the form's ``fields`` attribute, find the one called ``vote`` (this will also be the ``name`` of the HTML input element), and we check the ``choices`` for that field.

-And, for it to work, we may as well create something minimal for it to import!
+For the test to even get off the ground, we may as well create something minimal for it to import!
 Create a file called ``polls/forms.py``.

 .. sourcecode:: python